return5/Project-Dysnomia/README.md

 ````
 - by default records are local.
 - unlike classes, they do not have to be declared inside their own file.
-- like classes, they can have methods and constructors.
+- like classes, they can have methods,metamethods, and constructors.
   - unlike classes, record constructors take in no parameters. they use the parameters used in the record declaration.
     - ```constructor() self.a = a end```
 - records can be declared global